guilhermesiani/guilhermesiani.github.io/_posts/2020-07-21-why-paper-and-pencil-is-my-best-tool.markdown

 ![image](/assets/images/bulletjournal.png)

 Bullet Journal helps me bringing my thoughts closer.
-For a long time I don't feel what is do something more artistic and handmade.
+For a long time I don't feel what is do something more ~~horrible~~ artistic and handmade.
 Even if simplistic, all that I said above abou paper and pencil is more powerful using Bullet Journal (In this case I use a pen :p).

 I put on this notebook my year journey.
 Every month, every single day, all my notes, todo lists and reminders in one place is a kind of freedom that no app gave me.